Caldey Island

 Caldey Island (Welsh: Ynys Bŷr) is a small island near Tenby, Pembrokeshire, Wales, less than 1 mi off the coast.
 With a recorded history going back over 1,500 years, it is one of the holy islands of Britain.
 A number of traditions inherited from Celtic times are observed by the Cistercian monks of Caldey Abbey, the owners of the island.

 The island's population consists of about 40 permanent residents and a varying number of Cistercian monks, known as Trappists.
 The monks' predecessors migrated there from Belgium in the early 20th century, taking over from Anglican Benedictines who had bought the island in 1906 and built the extant monastery and abbey but later got into financial difficulties.
 Today, the monks of Caldey Abbey rely on tourism and making perfumes and chocolate.

 The usual access to the island is by boat from Tenby Harbour, 2.5 mi to the north.
 In the spring and summer, visitors are ferried to Caldey, not only to visit the sacred sanctuary but also to view the island's rich wildlife.
 Following a rat eradication programme, red squirrels were introduced in 2016.
 Alongside rare breed sheep and cattle, the island has a diverse bird and plant life.

 Name origins

-The island was named Ynys Bŷr after Saint Pyr, the sixth century saint, and Pyr is named as abbot of the monastery around the year 500 in the Life of St Samson.
+The island was named Ynys Bŷr after Saint Pyr, the 6th-century saint, and Pyr is named as abbot of the monastery around the year 500 in the Life of St Samson.
 This Welsh name has remained in use since medieval times, but the Old Welsh name of the island before St Pyr's day is unknown.

 Like those of many Welsh islands, Caldey's English name (sometimes spelled Caldy) derives from the Vikings.
 Kald ey translates as "cold island", with the name appearing as 'Caldea' in the early 12th century, and Kaldey or Caldey by 1291.
+On an Ordnance Survey map revised in 1948 it appears as Caldy Island.
+This OS spelling was revised to Caldey Island by 1982.